Core

 top require: filename → @ok | filename is-a?: String

-, but loaded files are remembered (by their canonicalized, absolute path), so subsequent attempts to require them will be a no-op, returning @ok
+Like load:, but loaded files are remembered (by their canonicalized, absolute path), so subsequent attempts to require them will be a no-op, returning @ok.

 v match: branches → any | branches is-a?: Block